harrisjose/ember-waypoint/README.md

 ember-waypoint
 ==============================================================================

+> I'm very open to feedback on this addon.
+I made this because I was using intersection observers for a couple of different things and thought it'd be cool to have an easier way to use them.
+If you have a cool idea or suggestion to make this better, please let me know :)

 Execute a function whenever you scroll to an element.
 Uses the shiny new Intersection Observer API under the hood.
 Inspired by [Waypoints](https://github.com/imakewebthings/waypoints) and the excellent [React Waypoint](https://github.com/brigade/react-waypoint).

 Ember Waypoint can be used to build things like lazy loading images, infinite scroll, scrollspies, or docking elements to the viewport on scroll.
 [View the demo.](harrisjose.github.io/ember-waypoint)